 When Egyptians are planning a cultural night in Cairo, they do not consider Opera, museums, or a concert for a famous singer.

-Definitely, you will enjoy such places, but if you are trying to experience living like a local, you have to include those venues on your travel bucket list.
+You will enjoy such places, but if you are trying to experience living like a local, you have to include those venues on your travel bucket list.

 Talking about activities and things to do in Cairo Egypt.
-You will find that youth tend to attend activities held in El Sawy culture wheel because it is affordable and families nowadays go to Misr Theater or you can be part of workshops on cultural diversity or poetry salon in downtown.
+You will find that youth tend to attend activities held in El Sawy culture wheel because it is affordable and families nowadays go to Misr Theater or you can be part of workshops on cultural diversity or poetry salon the downtown.